TrebledJ/trebledj.github.io/collections/_posts/misc/2022-11-15-hkcert-2022-cpp-harming-website.md

     - Finally, `encrypt` encodes the message, tag, and IV in Base64; then sends out a JSON response.

-- Google suggests some form of [AES-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) is being used.
-But is it really?
+- Now how do we go about reversing this encryption?
+  - It's probably not trivial—most encryptions aren't.
+  - What cryptographic algorithms use a tag and IV?
+Google suggested AES-GCM.
-- Hmm… there’s a `uc_decrypt`…
+  - Oh, but wait—there’s a `uc_decrypt` function...

 ## Pikachu used charm!
 It’s not very effective.

 To make our life easier (and also because of curiousity), let’s see if the encryption library is open-source.
 OSINT time!
 Googling “*charm.c uc_encrypt site:github.com*” leads us to [dsvpn](https://github.com/jedisct1/dsvpn), which links us to [charm](https://github.com/jedisct1/charm).
 Both are GitHub repositories using the same charm.c as the challenge.

 The source gives us obvious clues we might’ve missed in our initial analysis.
 For example, the key should be 32 bytes long.
-This was quite helpful, as Ghidra for some reason grouped the 32nd byte apart from the first 31 bytes; and I spent half an hour figuring out what went wrong.
+This was quite helpful, as Ghidra for some reason grouped the 32nd byte apart from the first 31 bytes (took me a while to figure out what went wrong).

 Now that we have the source, we can use it directly for our solve script!